suvendusekhar2025/ML-Project-Heart-Disease-Prediction/README.md

 # ML-Project-Heart-Disease-Prediction
 ### **Heart Disease Prediction Using Machine Learning**

 This project focuses on predicting heart disease using a machine learning approach.
-The dataset used for this study is a **Sonar dataset** stored in a CSV file, consisting of **303 rows** and **14 columns**.
+The dataset used for this study is a **Heart Disease dataset** stored in a CSV file, consisting of **303 rows** and **14 columns**.
 The objective is to classify individuals as either having a **defective heart** or a **non-defective heart** based on relevant medical attributes.

 #### **Tools and Libraries Used:**
 - **Python Libraries:**